When you see guys bulking up in the gym and wonder why you aren’t, you could be missing out on something… Protein intake!

 A lot of types of food travel through the digestive tract differently, so they aren’t going to leave certain areas the same way they came in.

-For example, having protein in your stomach is going to work with a certain hormone that can actually stop “gastric emptying,” which is when the food in the stomach gets emptied.
+For example, protein intake in your stomach is going to work with a certain hormone that can actually stop “gastric emptying,” which is when the food in the stomach gets emptied.
 This is going to slow down contractions in the intestines.
 From here, food is going to move a lot more slowly while it’s traveling through the small intestines.
 This is where nutrients are absorbed and where your body buys itself time in order to get protein from all the food you eat.
 As your body is working on absorbing protein, both carbs and fats can get completely soaked up.

-How Does The Process Of Protein Work
+How Does The Process Of Protein Intake Work

-Next, the protein metabolism process happens when the amino acids finally find their way into the bloodstream.
+Next, the protein intake metabolism process happens when the amino acids finally find their way into the bloodstream.
 When they make it here, your body does many of different things with them, depending on what it needs, such as tissue repair and growth or even storing extra amino acids for up to 24 hours within the muscles.
 If there are still some amino acids lingering in your blood after this, your body breaks them down to use as fuel for both your brain and other cells.

 So let’s think about that for a minute.
 If that’s the whole way our bodies process the protein we eat, how can people claim that it is only possible to burn a certain amount of protein for one meal?